kninad/kninad.github.io/making_website.md

-For further modifications, pandoc supports passing html files which can be added to three positions (header, before-body and after-body) in the final html code for the page. (additionally, one even play around with the default html template) I added the simple navigation bar (navbar) at the top using bootstrap and made some modifications to it using a custom css file.
-Finally I wrote a bash script to run the pandoc command on all the markdown files in a loop which made re-publishing / modifying the website very convinient.
-You can check out my files at the github [repo](https://github.com/ninception/ninception.github.io) for this website.
+For further modifications, pandoc supports passing html files which can be added to three positions (header, before-body and after-body) in the final html code for the page.
+Additionally, one even play around with the default html template for gaining control over the placement of certain elements in the html code.
+I added the simple navigation sidebar at the top using bootstrap and made some modifications to it using a custom css file.
+Finally I wrote a bash script to run the pandoc command on all the markdown files which made re-publishing / modifying the website very convinient.
+You can check out the files at my github [repo](https://github.com/ninception/ninception.github.io) for this website.

 ~~~
 #!/bin/bash

 AUTHOR="Ninad"
-HEADER="./helpers/header.html"
-BEFORE="./helpers/before-body.html"
-AFTER="./helpers/after-body.html"
+HEADER="./_includes/head.html"
+BEFORE="./_includes/before-body.html"
+AFTER="./_includes/after-body.html"
+TEMPL="./_includes/my_template.html"

 for mf in ./*.md
 do